n-tropy247/RileyRepRap/README.md

 ## This Configuration

-This configuration was created by Ryan Castelli for a modified Prusa Mendel i2 RepRap printer.
+This configuration was created by Riley Castelli for a modified Prusa Mendel i2 RepRap printer.

 ## Building Marlin 2.0